CharlesBT/sfz-builder/README.md

 - all wave file processing is managed by ffmpeg

 - wav processes :
-  - filename sanitization to be conpliante on all operating systems
+  - filename sanitization to be compliant on all operating systems
   - json info file generation
   - encoding samples to 24Bits / 48kHz
   - trim